Written byJenny Zeng

 Summary: This post provides a comprehensive guide to help you find files you can safely delete to free up space on Mac.
 It covers 12 ways to clear disk space, including how to manage space on Mac with the built-in feature.

-When your Mac hard drive is running out of space, you may face the consequences of not being able to save large files to it, update to the latest macOS Monterey, run programs smoothly, or even start up your Mac.
+When your Mac hard drive is running out of space or has the error 'deleting files but not freeing space', you may face the consequences of not being able to save large files to it, update to the latest macOS Monterey, run programs smoothly, or even start up your Mac.
+If you don't know whether your hard drive is full, you can check free disk space on Mac first.

 Upon which, the first thing that pops up in your head is to find large files on Mac that you no longer need and delete them, likely from your Desktop, the Downloads folder, or the Applications folder.